You’ve done the hard part. You organized your event and people have registered to attend. Well done!

 Plain Text Email

-When you look at this polite email above you would think that the organizer emailed the guests one by one.
+When you look at this polite email above, you might think that the organizer emailed the guests one by one.
 Feeling special, right?

-This text email included the iconic Star Wars logo as well.
-Tha main information was provided right after the greeting.
+This plain text email included the iconic Star Wars logo as well.
+The main information was provided right after the greeting.

 Closing the email with the expression "May the Force be with you" was creative and relevant to the message.

-HTML event reminder emails look much better than text messages and make content easier to digest.
+HTML event reminder emails look much better than plain text messages and make content easier to digest.

 These types of emails trigger higher conversion rates and allow you to track performance.